plumatic/schema/README.md

 We've already seen how we can build up Schemas via composition, attach them to functions, and use them to validate data.
 What does this look like in practice?

 First, we ensure that all data types that will be shared across namespaces (or heavily used within namespaces) have Schemas, either by `def`ing them or using `sm/defrecord`.
-This allows us to compactly and precisely refer to this data type in more complex data types, or when documenting function arguments and return vales.
+This allows us to compactly and precisely refer to this data type in more complex data types, or when documenting function arguments and return values.

 This documentation is probably the most important benefit of Schema, which is why we've optimized Schemas for easy readability and reuse -- and sometimes, this is all you need.
 Schemas are purely descriptive, not prescriptive, so unlike a type system they should never get in your way, or constrain the types of functions you can write.